-Immediately Dangerous to Life or Health (IDLH) – any condition that posed an immediate or delayed threat to life or that would cause irreversible adverse health effects or that would interfere with an individual’s ability to escape unaided from a permit space.
+Immediately Dangerous to Life or Health (IDLH) – any condition that posed an immediate or delayed threat to life or that would cause irreversible adverse health effects or that would interfere with an individual’s ability to escape unaided from a permit-required confined space.

-Isolation – the process by which a permit space is removed from service and completely protected against the release of energy and material into space by such means as; blanking or blinding; misaligning or removing sections of lines, pipes or ducts; a double block and bleed system; lockout/tagout of all sources of energy – or blocking or disconnecting all mechanical linkages.
+Isolation – the process by which a permit space is removed from service and completely protected against the release of energy and material into space by such means as blanking or blinding; misaligning or removing sections of lines, pipes or ducts; a double block and bleed system; lockout or tagout of all sources of energy; or blocking or disconnecting all mechanical linkages.